spectrocloud/librarium/content/docs/15-compliance/00-fips-compliance.md

 # Overview

-Federal Information Processing Standards (FIPS) 140-2 is a mandatory standard for protecting sensitive and valuable data within federal systems.
-FIPS 140-2 is a National Institute of Standards and Technology (NIST) publication that lists security requirements for cryptographic modules protecting sensitive but unclassified information in computer and telecommunications systems.
-In addition, it applies to not only cryptographic hardware components and modules but also software and firmware programs and modules.

-## Palette FIPS
-Palette complies with FIPS certification, which implies that Palette supports the FIPS-compliant versions of Kubernetes (PXK and PXK-E) for enhanced security for your mission-critical workload.
-You can run Palette clusters in two modes.
+Palette complies with FIPS certification and supports the FIPS-compliant versions of Kubernetes (PXK and PXK-E) for enhanced security for your mission-critical workload.
+You can enable FIPS mode for Palette at three scopes: tenant, project, or cluster scope.

-**Non-FIPS Mode:** The cluster mode with Palette-enabled security features.

-**FIPS Mode**: Run your clusters with FIPS-compliant Kubernetes versions and Palette components.
-Palette provisions FIPS-compliant images for all cluster deployments.
-Platform FIPS support is about enabling FIPS support at the Tenant and Project scope.
-The cluster scope FIPS support is about deploying FIPS-enabled infra layers for the Palette cluster profiles.
-When platform FIPS support is enabled, infra layers must be FIPS compliant.
+Platform FIPS enables FIPS support at the **Tenant** and **Project** scope.
+The cluster scope FIPS support is for deploying FIPS-enabled infrastructure layers for [cluster profiles](/cluster-profiles).
+When platform FIPS support is enabled you must ensure the infrastructure layers is FIPS compliant.

-# Configure FIPS for Cluster Deployment

-You can apply FIPS compliance at three levels to Palette:

 <br />